Rafael Cardoso (art historian): Career

 Cardoso pursued a full-time academic career from 1996 to 2012, working successively as a professor at Pontifícia Universidade Católica do Rio de Janeiro and Universidade do Estado do Rio de Janeiro, where he continues to serve as a member of the postgraduate faculty in art history.
 He has also held temporary teaching or research positions at Freie Universität Berlin, Universität Hamburg, Getty Research Institute, Institut national d'histoire de l'art and Yale University.
-He is a member of Verband Deutscher Kunsthistoriker, PEN Berlin, and the German section of Association Internationale des Critiques d'Art.
-Since 2020, he has served as chair of AICA International's committee on censorship and freedom of expression.
+He is a member of Deutscher Verband für Kunstgeschichte, PEN Berlin, and the German section of Association Internationale des Critiques d'Art.
+Between 2020 and 2023, he served as chair of AICA International's committee on censorship and freedom of expression.
+He has been appointed to the Aby Warburg Guest Professorship for 2024.

 Cardoso is also known for his work as a curator, having staged exhibitions of Brazilian art, both historical and contemporary.
 Among the major exhibitions he curated are: O olhar germânico na gênese do Brasil (Museu Imperial, Petrópolis, 2022), Do Valongo à Favela: Imaginário e Periferia (Museu de Arte do Rio, 2014), Rio de Imagens: uma Paisagem em Construção (Museu de Arte do Rio, 2013), From the Margin to the Edge: Brazilian Art and Design in the 21st Century (Somerset House, London, 2012) and Eliseu Visconti: a Modernidade Antecipada (Pinacoteca do Estado de São Paulo, 2011).
 He has also written song lyrics, including the 1988 hit Vamos Dançar for Ed Motta & Conexão Japeri, and is co-author of the screenplay for the feature-length film Maresia (2016), together with director Marcos Guttmann and screenwriter Melanie Dimantas.
 He writes regularly for the Brazilian and international press.